Convergence in Models with Bounded Expected Relative Hazard Rates: Introduction

 \section{Introduction}

-Stochastic sequences that arise in many models from different disciplines exhibit expected hazard rates that are proportional to the sequence's current value.
-Analyses of these models are usually concerned with whether these sequences converge towards a certain upper bound.
+Stochastic sequences arising in the analysis of several models in economics often exhibit expected hazard rates that are proportional to the sequence's current value.
 For instance, models of technology adoption often satisfy that the change in the fraction of a population that adopts a new technology is proportional to the product of the current fraction of adopters and the current fraction of non-adopters (see, e.g., \Citet{Young2009}).
-This feature, namely, that the hazard rate of adoption is proportional to the current fraction of adopters, is typically motivated by the assumption that diffusion of technology requires non-adopters to observe adopters in order to learn about the new technology.
-Several models of individual learning, imitation, and epidemics, among others, share this property.\footnote{The classic Bass' model (\Citet{Bass1969}) of new product growth in marketing also satisfies this property (see, e.g., \citet{JacksonYariv2011}).} Furthermore, if this proportionality is constant and the path of the fraction of adopters is deterministic, convergence to full adoption is guaranteed.
-In contrast, when the adoption path is stochastic, a number of things might happen that would cause full adoption to fail.
-For instance, the new technology may be completely abandoned at some point in time, or the adoption may lose strength.
-This paper is concerned with the general issue of providing sufficient conditions for stochastic sequences taking values in $[0,1]$, that exhibit submartingality and expected hazard rates that are proportional to the current value of the sequence for them to converge to one.
+This follows from the assumption that diffusion of technology requires non-adopters to observe adopters in order to learn about the new technology.
+A similar reasoning applies to models in other disciplines, such as Bass' celebrated model of new product growth (see, e.g., \Citet{Bass1969}, \citet{JacksonYariv2011}) and selection models in biological evolution (see, e.g., \Citet{Nowak2006}).
+As we discuss below, models of individual and social learning provide another class of examples for stochastic sequences with expected hazard rates that are proportional to the sequences' current value.
+In these models, the sequences represent the probability of choosing optimal actions.